syedabrarali/PythonProjects/README.md

 ##Project Number 4: RockPaperScissors
  - You input a number 0,1 or 2 which corrsponds to rock, paper or scissors and then you play the game with the computer who inputs a value between 0,1 or 2 at random.
  - It has interestoing ascii art, Try it out!!!

+##Project Number 5: RandomPasswordGenerator
+- You input 3 things: the number of letters you would want, the number of symbols you want and the number of numbers you want.
+- It will give you a password which is very strong.